JUMP TO A TOPIC

 SMARTER is still in the early stages of clinical trials and research.
 There’s no survival data available yet for SMARTER.

-SMARTEST for Pleural Mesothelioma
+SMARTEST Protocol for Mesothelioma

 SMARTEST follows SMARTER in the evolution of SMART.
 SMARTEST would implement immunotherapy into the protocol.